FoalTS/foal/docs/file-system/upload-and-download-files.md

 This example shows how to attach a profile picture to a user and how to retrieve and update it.

+Create a new directory `uploaded/images/profiles` at the root of your project.

 *user.entity.ts*
 ```typescript
 import {